Quansight-Labs/pytest-run-parallel/README.md

        adding support for Python 3.14 to a library that already runs tests under pytest-run-parallel on Python 3.13 or older.
-    - `--mark-hypothesis-as-unsafe`, to always skip runing tests that use [hypothesis](https://github.com/hypothesisworks/hypothesis).
+    - `--mark-hypothesis-as-unsafe` to always skip runing tests that use [hypothesis](https://github.com/hypothesisworks/hypothesis).
       While newer version of Hypothesis are thread-safe, and versions which are not are automatically skipped by `pytest-run-parallel`, this flag is an escape hatch in case you run into thread-safety problems caused by Hypothesis, or in tests that happen to use hypothesis and were skipped in older versions of pytest-run-parallel.
+    - `--forever` to keep running tests in an endless loop starting from the top when completing a test run, until a test crashes or the user explicitly ends the process with Ctrl-C. This is especially helpful when trying to reproduce thread safety bugs that might only occur rarely.
+Note that pytest's progress indicator will keep showing 100% forever after the first pass of the test suite.
-    - `--ignore-gil-enabled`, to ignore the RuntimeWarning generated when the GIL is enabled at runtime on the free-threaded build and run the tests despite the fact that the GIL is enabled.
+    - `--ignore-gil-enabled` to ignore the RuntimeWarning generated when the GIL is enabled at runtime on the free-threaded build and run the tests despite the fact that the GIL is enabled.
       This option has no effect if pytest is configured to treat warnings